netcorexc0a8/tftpw/README.md

 4. Access the web interface at `http://localhost:5000`.

-The TFTP server will be running on port 69/UDP, and files will be stored in the `./data` directory on the host.
+The TFTPW server will be running on port 69/UDP, and files will be stored in the `./data` directory on the host.

 ---